phpfunk/alfred-caffeine-controls/README.md

 Growl vs. No Growl
 ----------------

-If you wish to install the version **without** Growl, please install the 'Caffeine Controls No Growl.alfredextension'
+Two versions of the extension are available, one with Growl and one without.
+If you wish to use the one without Growl please install the 'Caffeine Controls No Growl.alfredextension' file.

 Download
 ----------------